cardinalby/github-action-ts-run-api/docs/run-result.md

 ### 🔹 `commands.exportedVars`

-Object with variables exported to workflow env parsed from GITHUB_ENV file or from stdout.
+Object with variables exported to workflow env (parsed both from stdout and from $GITHUB_ENV file).

 <details>
 <summary>Example</summary>